oh-tarnished/mimos/README.md

   OpenPose server is work in progress :hammer_and_wrench:

-  To start Client, run this
+  To start Blender Client, run this(not functional yet)

   ```
   $ cd clients/blender/pose